KDE/documentation-docs-kdenlive-org/effects_and_compositions/speech_to_text.rst

 Then click :guilabel:`Start Recognition` button.

-Once this is done, click on the time-code where no-speech is indicated and just hit the :kbd:`Delete` key.
+Once this is done, choose under point 6 from above to :guilabel:`Remove non speech zones` at once.
+Or click on the time-code where "No speech" is indicated (hold :kbd:`CTRl` to select several items at once) and just hit the :kbd:`Delete` key.

 Repeat the operation for all the parts you want to remove, including where someone says what you do not want to include in your final edit.

-Once finished, make sure :guilabel:`Selected zone only` is disabled, click on the :guilabel:`Save` button on the lower left part of the speech editor window and after few seconds a new playlist is added in the Project Bin without silence and without the text you do not want.
+Once finished, make sure :guilabel:`Selected zone only` is disabled, click on the :guilabel:`Save edited text in a playlist file` button (above under point 5) and after few seconds a new playlist is added in the Project Bin without silence and without the text you do not want.